 We recommend the following actions:

-Plan a self-study programme that covers all the key knowledge domains.
+- Plan a self-study programme that covers all the key knowledge domains.

 How to register and schedule the CRISC exam

-There is a Continuing Professional Education (CPE) policy in respect of qualified CRISC professionals.
-The goal of this policy is to ensure that all CRISCs maintain an adequate level of current knowledge and proficiency in the field of information systems audit, control and security.
+There is a CPE policy in respect of qualified CRISC professionals.
+Its goal is to ensure that all CRISCs maintain an adequate level of current knowledge and proficiency in the field of information systems audit, control and security.

 Maintenance fees and a minimum of 20 contact hours of CPE are required annually.
-In addition, a minimum of 120 contact hours are required during a fixed three-year period.
-Please see the Maintain Your CRISC page on the ISACA website for further details.
+In addition, a minimum of 120 contact hours are required during a fixed 3-year period.